ethereum/EIPs/EIPS/eip-draft_app_keys.md

 24627'/25677'/26427'/18355'/48800'/20089'/48096'/28024'/52854'/47294'/12216'/28751'/39978'/33021'/5020'/33235'
 ```

-does not seem to really matter which we pick between the 2 decomposition approaches,
+It does not seem to really matter which method we pick between these 2 decomposition approaches, there is a trade-off between computational efficiency (having less depth) and having an homegenous decomposition.
+We tend to favor the second approach with an homogenous decomposition.
-Maybe favor the one that leads to less indexes, less computations
-alternative has the benefit of being much cleaner, especially for the 256 bits decompositions

 ### Application custom sub path